kulcsarrudolf/pasztor.at/content/blog/2018-08-26-react-hexagonal-architecture.md

 categories: blog
 date: "2018-08-26T00:00:00Z"
 publishDate: "2018-08-26T00:00:00Z"
-excerpt: ReactJS is a workhorse of frontend development, but it doesn't do so well in terms of S.O.L.I.D.
+summary: ReactJS is a workhorse of frontend development, but it doesn't do so well in terms of S.O.L.I.D.
 Can we change it by adopting a classic approach?
-fbimage: /assets/img/hexagonal-architecture-react.png
+fbimage: posts/hexagonal-architecture-react.png
-googleimage: /assets/img/hexagonal-architecture-react.png
+googleimage: posts/hexagonal-architecture-react.png
-preview: /assets/img/hexagonal-architecture-react.jpg
+preview: posts/hexagonal-architecture-react.jpg
 tags:
 - Development
 - Clean Code
 title: Hexagonal React
 twitter_card: summary_large_image
-twitterimage: /assets/img/hexagonal-architecture-react.png
+twitterimage: posts/hexagonal-architecture-react.png
 ---

 When looking at ReactJS as a modern JavaScript solution for a UI, a lot of people seem to have a problem organizing